sperazza/MultiAgentDeepRL/README.md

 - It has a mean score on a trained network of **36.7** (validated on 100 episodes, solved is > 30).

-This is a trained agent animated gif:
+This projects solution of trained agents, animated gif:

 ![trained_agent][trained_image]